irungentoo/toxcore/README.md

 ## Roadmap:

-1. Get our DHT working perfectly.
+1. Get our DHT working perfectly.(Done, needs large scale testing though.)
 2. Connection to other peers according to client id.
-NOTE: We have not decided on the encryption yet.
-This was just a quick guess.
+3. Encrypted message sending with RSA (NOTE: We have not decided on the encryption yet.
+This was just a quick guess.)
-3. Encrypted message sending with RSA
 4. Encrypted message sending with AES (encryption done)
 5. Reliable sending of data larger than the maximum packet size.
 ...